Patronymic: Russian

 In Russia, the patronymic is an official part of the name, used in all official documents, and when addressing somebody both formally and among friends.
 The correct written order of a full name is surname, given name, then patronymic – this order would be found on official documents, business cards, and formal addresses.
 For example, a woman named Mariya Iosifovna Zhukova would hand you a business card that says Zhukova Mariya Iosifovna.
-Use of the given name followed by the patronymic in Russian is always the neutral, correct and polite way to address any person except close friends, family members, or children – in such cases usage of the patronymic adds humor intonation.
+Use of the given name followed by the patronymic in Russian is always the neutral, correct and polite way to address any person except close friends, family members, or children – in such cases usage of the patronymic adds humorous intonation of exaggerated but well-meant respect.
 This form would be congruent to the Western use of Mr. and the surname for the polite and proper use and reference.
 Instead of schoolchildren calling their teacher Ms. and surname, the proper form would be given name and patronymic.
 For example, a teacher named Anna Borisovna Kopylova would always be called Anna Borisovna by her pupils.
 When addressing a much younger person, only the first name is commonly used.
 Individuals are addressed by their given name followed by the patronymic (e.g., "Mikhail Nikolayevich") in many situations including on formal occasions, by colleagues at work, by acquaintances, or when being addressed by someone younger in age.
 It is becoming more common for younger individuals (under 50) to drop the patronymic at work.
 In informal situations, if a person is called by a diminutive (such as Misha for Mikhail or Nastya for Anastasia), the patronymic is not used.

 In colloquial, informal speech, it is also possible to contract the ending of a patronymic: thus Nikolayevich becomes Nikolaich, and Stepan Ivanovich becomes Stepan Ivanych or simply Ivanych as the given name may be omitted altogether.
 In this case, the contraction, if possible, is obligatory: Ivan Sergeyevich Sidorov may be called "Sergeich" or, more rarely, "Sergeyevich".
-In contrast to male names, if a woman is called by her patronymic name without a given name, the patronymic is usually not contracted: "Ivanovna" but "Mar' Ivanna"; "Sergeyevna"/"Sergevna" is one exception, where both forms are fine.
+In contrast to male names, if a woman is called by her patronymic name without a given name, the patronymic is usually not contracted: "Ivanovna" but "Mar' Ivanna"; "Sergeyevna" or "Sergevna" is one exception, where both forms are fine.
 Typically, a patronymic name alone is a familiar form of addressing an older female.

 Serbian

 Vuk Karadžić reported in the 19th century that Serbs sometimes used their old family names, and sometimes patronymics.
-Vuk Karadžić himself used patronymic Stefanović (son of Steven), and sometimes Karadzić, old family name.
+Vuk Karadžić himself used patronymic “Stefanović” (son of Stefan, equivalent of Steven), and sometimes Karadžić, old family name.
 However, nowadays, the patronymic names in Serbia are mostly used on legal documents, and have the form of the father's name that says the child is 'of so and so'... example: Marija Dragoljuba Pavlović, where Dragoljub is the father's name and 'Dragoljuba' literally means 'of Dragoljub'.
-There are also other forms, like to include - the father's name - in brackets: Maria (Dragoljub) Pavlović.
+There are also other forms, like to include – the father's name – in brackets: Maria (Dragoljub) Pavlović.